watson-developer-cloud/speech-javascript-sdk/README.md

 where the max length is around 1000 characters after the token is accounted for.)

 Options:
-* text - the text to transcribe // todo: list supported languages
+* text - the text to speak
 * voice - the desired playback voice's name - see .getVoices().
 Note that the voices are language-specific.
 * autoPlay - set to false to prevent the audio from automatically playing

 ## [`WatsonSpeech.SpeechToText`](http://watson-developer-cloud.github.io/speech-javascript-sdk/master/module-watson-speech_speech-to-text.html)

+The `recognizeMicrophone()` and `recognizeFile()` helper methods are recommended for most use-cases.
+They set up the streams in the appropriate order and enable common options.
+These two methods are documented below.

+The core of the library is the [RecognizeStream] that performs the actual transcription, and a collection of other Node.js-style streams that manipulate the data in various ways.
+For less common use-cases, the core components may be used directly with the helper methods serving as optional templates to follow.
+The full library is documented at http://watson-developer-cloud.github.io/speech-javascript-sdk/master/module-watson-speech_speech-to-text.html

 ### [`.recognizeMicrophone({token})`](http://watson-developer-cloud.github.io/speech-javascript-sdk/master/module-watson-speech_speech-to-text_recognize-microphone.html) -> Stream

 Options:
 * `keepMic`: if true, preserves the MicrophoneStream for subsequent calls, preventing additional permissions requests in Firefox
 * Other options passed to [RecognizeStream]
+* Other options passed to [SpeakerStream] if `options.resultsbySpeaker` is set to true
+* Other options passed to [FormatStream] if `options.format` is not set to false
 * Other options passed to [WritableElementStream] if `options.outputElement` is set

 Requires the `getUserMedia` API, so limited browser compatibility (see http://caniuse.com/#search=getusermedia) Also note that Chrome requires https (with a few exceptions for localhost and such) - see https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features

-Pipes results through a [FormatStream] by default, set `options.format=false` to disable.
+No more data will be set after `.stop()` is called on the returned stream, but additional results may be recieved for already-sent data.

 ### [`.recognizeFile({data, token})`](http://watson-developer-cloud.github.io/speech-javascript-sdk/master/module-watson-speech_speech-to-text_recognize-file.html) -> Stream

-Can recognize and optionally attempt to play a [File](https://developer.mozilla.org/en-US/docs/Web/API/File) or [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob)
+Can recognize and optionally attempt to play a URL, [File](https://developer.mozilla.org/en-US/docs/Web/API/File) or [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob)
 (such as from an `<input type="file"/>` or from an ajax request.)

 Options:
 * `file`: a String URL or a `Blob` or `File` instance.
+Note that [CORS] restrictions apply to URLs.
 * `play`: (optional, default=`false`) Attempt to also play the file locally while uploading it for transcription
 * Other options passed to [RecognizeStream]
+* Other options passed to [TimingStream] if `options.realtime` is true, or unset and `options.play` is true
+* Other options passed to [SpeakerStream] if `options.resultsbySpeaker` is set to true
+* Other options passed to [FormatStream] if `options.format` is not set to false
 * Other options passed to [WritableElementStream] if `options.outputElement` is set

 `play`requires that the browser support the format; most browsers support wav and ogg/opus, but not flac.)
 Will emit an `UNSUPPORTED_FORMAT` error on the RecognizeStream if playback fails.
+This error is special in that it does not stop the streaming of results.

 Playback will automatically stop when `.stop()` is called on the returned stream.

 For Mobile Safari compatibility, a URL must be provided, and `recognizeFile()` must be called in direct response to a user interaction (so the token must be pre-loaded).

-Pipes results through a [TimingStream] by if `options.play=true`, set `options.realtime=false` to disable.

-Pipes results through a [FormatStream] by default, set `options.format=false` to disable.

 ## Changes